acmenezes/RAG-Blueprint/data-ingestion/README.md

 The pipeline consists of two main components:

-1. **S3/MinIO Document Provider** - Fetches documents from S3 or MinIO storage
+1. **S3/MinIO Document Provider** - Fetches documents from S3 or MinIO storage, it also provides a way to fetch your documents from local files (for testing).

-2. **RAG Docling Component** - Processes documents, chunks them, and stores them in a vector database
+2. **RAG Docling Component** - Processes documents, chunks them, and stores them in a vector database.

 ## Prerequisites

 - OpenShift AI (RHOAI) or Kubeflow Pipelines environment
 - Python 3.9+
-- Access to a Llama Stack API instance
+- Access to a Llama Stack API instance (llama stack in this ingestion pipeline is the gateway through which the pipeline writes data on the vector database.
+Cf. [main documentation](../README.md) and the [architecture design doc](../docs/rag-reference-architecture.md))
 - Access to S3/MinIO storage (optional)

 ## Installation